GitDeakn/techdegree-project-1/README.md

 I used the getRandomQuote funtion to return a random quote object from the quotes array.

-Then used the printQuote function to return the properties that the object may include and display them on the page.
+Then used the printQuote function to return the propertie values that the object may include and display them on the page.